 Work: The work of the IVEP intern will vary largely on what skills the applicant brings to the office, and which skills are most useful to our mission.
 The intern will attend NGO working group meetings, take minutes, and contribute ideas when applicable.
 The intern will likely serve as part of an NGO working group, prepare the monthly newsletter, and contribute to organizing the annual student seminar.

 Compensation: Interns serving through IVEP will receive free housing at Menno House, as well as modest stipends for food, transportation, and personal spending each month.

 Apply: A person wishing to serve in this internship will apply though Mennonite Central Committee’s IVEP program.
 IVEP is a yearlong work and cultural exchange opportunity for young, Christian adults.
 Every year 60 IVEP participants come from more than 25 countries around the world to volunteer in the U.S. or Canada.
 Interested persons can look at the IVEP MCC page or contact firstname.lastname@example.org for application details.

-Work: The work of the summer intern will vary largely on what skills the applicant brings to the office, and which skills are most useful to our mission.
+Work: The work of the summer intern will vary largely on what skills the applicant brings to the office and which skills are most useful to its mission and mandate.
 Generally, this opportunity involves a short term research project determined by both the interest of the student as well as the needs of the office.

 Apply: Please fill out this Online Application Form to apply.
-For questions, you may contact Kolton Nay at KoltonNay@mcc.org.
+For questions, you may contact Emma Cabana at EmmaCabana@mcc.org.
 Deadline for application is March 31.
-The final decision for filling the position will be made by April 20.
+The final decision for filling the position will be made by April 21.

-*Note: This opportunity does extend to international applicants, but they will have to provid their own visa for entry to the US.
+*Note: This opportunity does extend to international applicants, but they will have to provide their own visa for entry to the US.